Bear vs. Bull Market. What Does it Mean?

 - How much time do you have and how much do you have saved?
-I’ve just turned 39 and have enough to get me through about… two months of life?
+I’ve just turned 43 and have enough to get me through about… a year of life?
 I have been paying into Social Security if I am fortunate to have it exist when I retire, but that is essentially a future flying autonomous car payment and solar charging station refill fee.
 I need to be incredibly aggressive at saving and my financial adviser had no problem saying so.

-You don’t have to be a financial genius in order to start saving.
+You don’t have to be a financial genius in order to start.
 There are people who do this for a living—your goals and your success are theirs as well.

 PS.
 Want to know more about the looming retirement crisis that is affecting every single one of us?
-Get involved and join the conversation with this must see documentary, Broken Eggs: The Looming Retirement Crisis in America.
+Get involved and join the conversation with this must-see documentary, Broken Eggs: The Looming Retirement Crisis in America.
 Bonus!
 It’s free.
 You just need to bring the popcorn.